amitxv/PC-Tuning/docs/post-install.md

 ## OOBE Setup

-Do not connect to the internet until the [Merge the Registry Files](#merge-the-registry-files) section.
-Avoid using a password as the service list used will break user password functionality after the ``Services-Disable.bat`` script is run.

 - Windows Server will force you to enter a complex password which we will remove in a few steps later

 If you are configuring Windows 11, press ``Shift+F10`` to open CMD and execute the following command ``oobe\BypassNRO.cmd``.
 This will allow us to continue without an internet connection demonstrated in the video examples below.